-In this first series of blog posts I’m discussing the massive intellectual attacks made on Christianity in the last several hundred years and the resulting cultural shift.
+In this first series of articles I’m discussing the massive intellectual attacks made on Christianity in the last several hundred years and the resulting cultural shift.
 The first attack was from (bad) philosophy (see my last post).
 The second attack was from a number of biblical scholars, primarily from Germany, who challenged the historicity of Scripture (known as “German Higher Criticism”).
 They began with an anti-supernatural bias (the assumption that supernatural events do not occur--everything that happens must be caused by something natural).
 Therefore, they concluded that any part of the Bible which reported anything “supernatural” must not be historically accurate.

 Of course, the Gospels record Jesus performing miracle after miracle--supernatural events.
 Therefore, they argued, we must reject the “Jesus of History” (the person the Bible records doing miracles), who must not have existed as recorded due to all the miracles that he is said to have performed.
 Yet we still need a savior.
 For this, they argued, we are to look to the “Christ of faith” (our idea of Jesus as a spiritual being).